 - 1. Peer Evaluations The online Peer Evaluation process will be available by April 1st.
 Candidates will provide peer names and contact information on or around April 1st prior to the Case List submission deadline.
 The Board Office will then e-mail evaluations to the peers. - 2.
 Candidate Affidavit The Candidate Affidavit, printed as a separate document from the Oral Exam Tab, attests that the case list contains all cases performed during the 9-month period.
 The Candidate Affidavit must be signed and dated by the candidate.
+This form will become available once the case list is finalized.
 Notarization is not required.

 The Candidate Affidavit reads, "I attest that the patients listed on the attached pages are ALL of my cases.
-I understand that a minimum of 50 major cases is required by ABPS during the period July 1, 2024 to March 31, 2025.
+I understand that a minimum of 50 major cases is required by ABPS during the period July 1, 2025 to March 31, 2026.
 The CPT codes listed are an exact representation of those submitted for billing purposes.
 I understand that CPT codes for cases which were not billed to a third party were entered for classification purposes."

 3. Case List with Medical Records Affidavit(s) and Statistics Sheets.
-Original 9-month case list, July 1, 2024 to March 31, 2025 printed from the clinical case log, including statistics sheets and the signed and notarized affidavit per facility.
-Minimum of 50 major operative cases are required.
+Original 9-month case list, July 1, 2025 to March 31, 2026 printed from the clinical case log, including statistics sheets and the signed and notarized affidavit per facility.
 The case list will print in chronological order for each institution (hospital, office-based surgery, etc.).
 The Medical Records Administration Affidavit for each hospital/facility will automatically print out as the last page of each institution's case list once the collection is finalized.
-A notarized affidavit is required per facility.
+A notarized affidavit is required per facility, including any facility where the candidate holds privileges, but may not have performed cases during the collection period.

-To attest that the cases listed for each institution represent all cases performed by the candidate at the facility.
+The institutional case lists are required to confirm that the case list represents all cases performed by the candidate at the facility.
 The finalized lists must be signed by the medical record administrator of each institution (hospital, ambulatory surgery center, etc.).
 The medical record administrator's signature must then be notarized.
 Only the affidavits generated by the "Finalize Case List" step can be used to obtain the notarized affidavits.